Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Relieving the 165th New York Volunteers in July, the soldiers of the 47th Pennsylvania next quartered in Charleston at the former mansion of the Confederate Secretary of the Treasury.

-Finally, beginning on Christmas day of that year, the majority of the men of Company F, 47th Regiment, Pennsylvania Volunteers began to honorably muster out at Charleston, South Carolina, a process which continued through early January.
+Finally, beginning on Christmas Day of that year, the remaining members of Company F, 47th Pennsylvania Veteran Volunteers began to honorably muster out with their regiment in Charleston, South Carolina—a process which continued through early January.
 Following a stormy voyage home, the 47th Pennsylvania disembarked in New York City.
-The weary men were then shipped to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, the 47th Pennsylvania Veteran Volunteers were officially given their discharge papers.
+The weary men were then shipped to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, they were given their final discharge papers.

 5. Claims for Widow and Minor Pensions, in U.S. Civil War Widows’ Pension Files.
 Washington, D.C.: U.S. National Archives and Records Administration.

-7. Historic Pennsylvania Church and Town Records (baptismal, marriage, death and burial records of various churches across Pennsylvania).
-Philadelphia: Historical Society of Pennsylvania.
+8. Historic Pennsylvania Church and Town Records (baptismal, marriage, death and burial records of various churches across Pennsylvania).
+Philadelphia, Pennsylvania: Historical Society of Pennsylvania.

-8. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
-College Park: U.S. National Archives and Records Administration.
+9. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
+College Park, Maryland: U.S. National Archives and Records Administration.